Flagler Beach Golf Courses for Ocean Views and Great Games

 Hammock Dunes Club provides the opportunity to have two different experiences.
-Its Tom Fazio links course has ocean views, three holes overlooking the Atlantic Ocean and water on 12 holes.
+The Tom Fazio links course has ocean views, three holes overlooking the Atlantic Ocean and water on 12 holes.

 For a more traditional game, play the Rees Jones course, which has marsh and creek views.
 This course also provides a chance to play through pine forests and sand traps.
-After a game, relax with loved ones at the two clubhouses – one upscale and one more informal.
+After a game, relax at the two clubhouses – one upscale and one more informal.